-The IDP must be considered within the context of the declaration of a climate emergency by Oxford City Council in January 2019, as well as the broader drive towards a zero carbon future to which Oxfordshire's local authorities, OxLEP and the city's two universities are committed.
+The IDP must be considered within the context of the declaration of a climate emergency by Oxford City Council in January 2019, as well as the broader drive towards a zero carbon future to which Oxfordshire's local authorities, Enterprise Oxfordshire and the city's two universities are committed.

-The Zero Carbon Oxford Partnership has approved an action plan outlining the ways in which the 2040 targets can be achieved as well as including the immediate actions required before 2030 to remain on track, before the Zero Carbon Oxford Partnership confirms longer-term actions.
+The Zero Carbon Oxford Partnership has approved an action plan to 2040 outlining the ways in which its targets can be achieved.
+The action plan also includes a set of immediate actions required before 2030 to remain on track.
 Net zero ambitions must inform decision making across all disciplines, which in turn, are likely to deliver subsequent co-benefits, such as achieving more inclusive growth, levelling up, and emphasising the importance of health and wellbeing.